 With no experience in the kitchen and a diet of fast and frozen foods, we got married and set out to learn how to cook.
 Along the way, we fell in love with the taste of good, clean, honest food.
-Today we see ourselves not only as bloggers but advocates for wholesome food, local and seasonal eating when possible, sustainable farming, and access to nutritious food for all.
+Today we see ourselves as advocates for wholesome food, local and seasonal eating when possible, sustainable farming, and access to nutritious food for all.
 We believe nutritious cooking is a key to healthy people and a healthy planet.

 We follow Michael Pollan’s mantra, “Eat real food, not too much, mostly plants“, and hope this space reflects what that looks like in everyday life.
 Our diet is Mediterranean-style and mainly vegetarian, full of seasonal fruits and vegetables, whole grains, and natural sweeteners.

 Who We Are

 We’re Sonja + Alex, a married couple living in Indianapolis.
 Sonja is part-owner and manager at Avalon Group, a technical documentation firm, where Alex is also graphics designer.
 In our spare time, we co-author and develop this blog, in addition to various other projects.
 Sonja writes and styles the food and Alex photographs; we develop the recipes together.